-7.1 The University does not permit any partner to approve another institution or body to deliver or assess its University approved provision without express written permission.
+- 7.1 The University does not permit any partner to approve another institution or body to deliver or assess its University approved provision without express written permission. - 7.2 This requirement is set out in the written legal agreement between the University and the partner.